antaldaniel/dataandlyrics/content/project/listen_local/index.md

 - [October Playlist: Wounded Egos](https://dataandlyrics.com/post/2020-10-18-october_playlist/) - a short case study of a playlist analysis and comparison.

+- [Listen Local: Open Collaboration Experiment & Feasibility Study](https://dataandlyrics.com/post/2020-10-19-listen-local/) - how you can participate in the experiment.

 ## Let's Do This Together!

+We are aiming to create an alterantive market measurement, marketing and recommendation engine tool that is based on open source software, open collaboration, full scientific transparency in an open collaboration with artists, small businesses and the entire music ecosystem.

-So let's **create new playlists!** Let's build up a weekly, relevant, non-exclusive playlist for music coming from Utrecht, Antwerpen, Rotterdam, Den Haag, Flanders or the Netherland that smoothly blend in local music with relevant, spiritually or musically matching songs that fans of the Utrecht, Antwerpen, Rotterdam, Den Haag bands like.
+- **create new playlists** Let's build up a weekly, relevant, non-exclusive playlist for music coming from Utrecht, Antwerpen, Rotterdam, Den Haag, Flanders or the Netherland that smoothly blend in local music with relevant, spiritually or musically matching songs that fans of the Utrecht, Antwerpen, Rotterdam, Den Haag bands like.

-Let's **create an app**!
+- **create an app**!
 If [Forgetify](https://forgotify.com/) can pick out songs that nobody, ever, ever listened to on Spotify, not even the performer's mother, sister, friends, not even their enemies, than we can create an app that allows fans in Utrecht, visitors or Rotterdam and the virtual community of Den Haag to find relevant music, and to connect with music created in these communities.

-* We are a bunch of musicians, musicologists, music analysts, music journalists, producers who want to make this happen.
-Join our [community](https://music.dataobservatory.eu/partners.html)!
+* [We are](https://dataandlyrics.com/#about) a bunch of musicians, musicologists, music analysts, music journalists, producers who want to make this happen.

+## Transparency

+* The entire budget of our project is 10,000 euros.
+We hope that this will be enough to create a demonstration and a detailed feasibility study that creates a roadmap for granting agencies, collective management organizations, labels, publishers, to continue this work.

+* Participation for artists and music venues is free in the experiment.

+* We are asking labels, publishers, talent managers to contribute to our experimental budget on a crowdsourcing basis.
+We ask for a nominal contribution from as little as 10-1000 euros on a voluntary basis.
+In return.
+We hope to develop a tool that can make the work of independent labels and publishers easier.
+Any extra funding will be spent on the project at cost.